I tried to use custom SQL data sources in Amazon Quick Suite, but I get the error message "Your database generated a SQL exception."

 Complete the following steps:

-4. Configure access to the supported data sources that you use.
+- Configure access to the supported data sources.

-If you use AWS Organizations, then you can receive the error when the necessary service control policies (SCPs) aren't assigned to you.
-Ask the AWS Organizations administrator to check your SCP settings to verify the permissions that are assigned to you.
-If you're an AWS Organizations administrator, then see Creating, updating, and deleting service control policies.
+If you use AWS Organizations, then you receive the error when the necessary service control policies (SCPs) aren't assigned to you.
+Ask the Organizations administrator to verify the permissions that are assigned to you in your SCP settings.

-2. Use the Amazon Simple Storage Service (Amazon S3) console to find the AWS KMS key ARN.
+- Use the Amazon Simple Storage Service (Amazon S3) console to find the AWS KMS key ARN.
 Go to the bucket that contains your data file.
-Choose the Overview tab, and then locate the KMS key ID.
+Choose the Overview tab, and then locate the AWS KMS key ID.

 aws kms create-grant --key-id aws_kms_key_arn --grantee-principal quicksight_role_arn --operations Decrypt